 Consumers should start re-establishing credit as soon as possible after filing bankruptcy.

-- The easiest and fastest way of re-establishing credit after bankruptcy is with 3 to 5 secured credit cards with $500 credit limits.
+The easiest and fastest way of re-establishing credit after bankruptcy is with 3 to 5 secured credit cards with $500 credit limits.
 Secured credit cards are a powerful tool in re-establishing credit and improving credit scores.
 Each secured credit should boost credit scores by 20 or more points.

 Credit Repair Program After Bankruptcy

 Credit Disputes are not allowed during the mortgage process.
 Consumers can try to repair credit after filing bankruptcy on their own or by hiring a credit repair company.
 However, all credit disputes need to be retracted months before applying for a mortgage.